Your Questions Answered on Omicron in Scotland

 Will the government make home working mandatory?
 Question from David in Insch

-The first minister has bolstered the rules on home working in a bid to stop the spread of Omicron.
+The first minister has strengthened the rules on home working in a bid to stop the spread of Omicron.

 She told MSPs that the potential for home working was not yet being maximised.